godotengine/godot-docs/tutorials/navigation/navigation_using_navigationpaths.rst

 For more customizable navigation path queries that require additional setup see :ref:`doc_navigation_using_navigationpathqueryobjects`.

 One of the required parameters for the query is the RID of the navigation map.
-Each game ``World`` has a default navigation map automatically created.
+Each game world has a default navigation map automatically created.
 The default navigation maps can be retrieved with ``get_world_2d().get_navigation_map()`` from any Node2D inheriting node or ``get_world_3d().get_navigation_map()`` from any Node3D inheriting node.
 The second and third parameters are the starting position and the target position as Vector2 for 2D or Vector3 for 3D.